 Well, assuming that the reason behind my blogging was not to find new clients, I am doing fairly well at attracting feed subscriptions with my ‘seasonal’ feed button (well, I should probably change it for something more spring-like soon).

 If you are testing a blog (like me), don’t set the experiment length to more than 1000 clicks.
 With each new post (and hence the home page look change), the heatmap can also slightly change.
 For example, with my previous test when the top post contained a black-and-white image, the click rate to the post link was considerably lower – instead people clicked at the ‘free SEO consultation’ link and feed button.

 Who acts where?

+Again, for more accurate results you will have to run a few short tests and compare.
 These tips won’t provide you with the exact picture of your visitors’ behavior (like any other statistics, heatmaps and Google analytics are subject to generalization and missing some important variables, for example Crazy Egg does not show the world map stats and there is no way to filter my own IP address – and I am guilty of visiting my own blog a few times a day 🙂 ) but they offer you the way to see what works and how to make it work better.